20 people are interested

 Employment Law Project Intern

-The Employment Law Project provides representation in cases involving wage and hour issues (including overtime, unpaid wages, and minimum wage claims), as well as a broad range of other employment law issues.
-Intern responsibilities will include client interviewing, legal research and writing, and drafting demand letters and complaints.
-Strong preference for fluent Spanish speakers.
+The Employment Law Project provides representation in cases involving discrimination, wage and hour, sick and family leave, as well as unemployment insurance issues.
+Intern responsibilities will include client intake and interviewing, legal research and writing, drafting demand letters and pleadings, as well as other duties that arise related to ongoing litigation.
+Strong preference for applicants with Spanish fluency.

 Evelyn Frank Legal Resources Program Intern